-Conceptualized as a trajectory, learning can be understood as the process by which individuals' and groups' patterns of participation shift and develop in relation to multitude influential factors within a given learning context.
-Here, context is understood as a "system of social practice that includes patterns of interaction, understandings, assumptions, attitudes, and norms that serve to organize activity" (Cobb, Gresalfi, & Hodge, 2009; Engestrom, 1999, Greslafi, 2009, p.
+Conceptualized as a trajectory, learning can be understood as the process by which individuals' and groups' patterns of participation shift and develop in relation to a multitude of influential factors within a given learning context.
+Here, context is understood as a "system of social practice that includes patterns of interaction, understandings, assumptions, attitudes, and norms that serve to organize activity" (Engestrom, 1999, Greslafi, 2009, p.
 330).
-Through shared activity and over time, learners participate with greater intent and sophistication in social practices that have structure and history, yet are dynamic and responsive to relative factors which together influence participation (Lave & Wenger, 1991; Wenger, 1998; Greeno & Gresalfi, 2008).
-Research studies that have pursued this line of thinking in both formal and informal learning environments, have considered the diverse factors that are thought to influence learning through participation in socially-valued community practices (e.g. Nasir & Cooks, 2004).
-In regard to family learning with and through designed tools and environments, such as museum exhibits, dominant among these factors have been the social and material resources (Hein, 1998; Borun & Dristas, 1997) that are recruited and coordinated through family participation in a given context over time and in relation to other ecological factors.
-These factors, in turn, support learning in and through these designed environments and experiences.
-With this theoretical framing in mind, we examine two related questions through our case of making as a family learning process in the museum:
+Through shared activity and over time, learners participate with intent and greater sophistication in social practices that have structure and history, yet are dynamic and responsive to relative factors, which together influence participation (Greeno & Gresalfi, 2008).